EMFTeam/EMF/notes/adventurer_merge_notes.md

 - added `only_independent = yes` pre-trigger to adventurer maintenance events [tested; only_playable & only_rulers also work]
 - removed [my] unnecessary custom_tooltip to get `FROM` in the target notification event option tooltip portrait in favor of showing the opinion effect
 - added a couple more random soldier courtiers for claimant adventurers, as the AI now attempts to have stacks ~10K max. in size (and ideally would have 3 flank commanders of some kind available for each stack)
+- increased odds of escape, given that a ruler has decided to betray the adventurer (separately, tweaking of adventurer betrayal chance should definitely also happen)